The 'Freewrite' Method for Scientific Writing

-Despite the importance of warming up before a writing session, we can’t always make it happen.
+Despite the importance of pre-writing warm ups, we can’t always make it happen.
 Perhaps we were too preoccupied with another problem to focus during the warm up period.
 Or maybe a meeting ran over and we had to rush between tasks, skipping the warm up altogether.

 In any case, if you sit down to write and your mind is blank, try the freewrite method.

 Freewriting is a stream of consciousness method that can help direct your mind to the task at hand.
 Here’s how it works:

 Sit down with an open word document.

 Continue typing, and remind yourself what your writing task is.

 Keep typing everything that goes through your mind.

 Eventually this mental conversation will transition entirely to the writing task at hand.
 It might look pretty messy, and later you’ll need to delete the extraneous text.
 If successful, however, you’ve added words to your draft, and that is what’s important.

 In practice, it might look something like this: